Choosing a beneficiary

 If you have a life insurance policy but do not remember the designated beneficiaries, you should contact your life insurance company.
 The insurance company that provides your life insurance policy will be able to review the policy beneficiary designations.

 If you are unsure whether you are a life insurance policy beneficiary, you’re not alone.
-A recent study by Consumer Reports found that 1 in every 600 people is a beneficiary of an unclaimed life insurance policy.
+A study by Consumer Reports found that 1 in every 600 people is a beneficiary of an unclaimed life insurance policy.

 Some state insurance departments — like Texas — have policy locator tools that can help you find information about a deceased person’s life insurance policy.
 If you submit an inquiry and it turns out that you’re a beneficiary, regulators may share information about the policy with you.